skorupaw/recruitment-task-1/README.md

 - [ ] Ensure that the search input is focused when the page when you enter the page.

+---

 - [ ] Implement pagination functionality.
 The `Navigation` component should have two optional props: `onNext` and `onPrevious`.
+Add appropriate handles to alow user to:

-  - [ ] Clicking on "Next" should increase the limit by 3 and skip by 3.
+By clicking "Next" view next 3 moods.
+This should increase the limit by 3 and skip by 3.
-  - [ ] Clicking on "Previous" should go back by 3 decrease limit by 3 and skip by 3.
+By clicking "Previous" view previous 3 moods.
+This should decrease limit by 3 and skip by 3.

+---

 - [ ] Add search functionality.
 When a user types something into the search input, we should make an API call to `http://localhost:4000/api/moods?limit=3&search={search}` and display the results accordingly.